AugustusYu/Goal-Navigation/README.md

 ## Citations

-If you use this dataset for research purposes, please cite it as follows:
+If you use this dataset for research purposes, please cite our paper:

-[link to add]
+Guanghui Yu, Robert Kasumba, Chien-Ju Ho, and William Yeoh.
+[On the Utility of Accounting for Human Beliefs about AI Behavior in Human-AI Collaboration](https://arxiv.org/abs/2406.06051).
+2024.

+## Futher Issues and Questions

+If you have issues or questions, you can contact [Guanghui Yu](https://augustusyu.github.io/guanghuiyu.github.io/) at [guanghuiyu@wustl.edu](guanghuiyu@wustl.edu).